science-en-poche/yelandur/API.md

 All this should become clearer in the examples below.

+### About resources

+All resources have public and private fields.
+Querying a resource will default to showing you only the public fields, as if you were not logged in.
+Adding an `access=private` uri argument will restrict the results to items to which you have full access, showing both public and private data for those.

 ### Auth

 All requests that modify data (`POST`, `PUT`, `DELETE`) require